boschrexroth/ctrlx-automation-sdk/samples-net/datalayer.client.browse/README.md

 # README .NET datalayer.client.browse

-This .NET sample writes out all node values from ctrlX Data Layer to console.
+This .NET sample writes out all node values from __ctrlX Data Layer__ to console.

 ## Introduction

-The sample demonstrates how to traverse the whole ctrlX Data Layer tree.
+The sample demonstrates how to traverse the whole __ctrlX Data Layer__.
 The values of the nodes if readable are printed out to console as human readable strings.
-Also complex values with structure (encoded by [FlatBuffers](https://google.github.io/flatbuffers/)) are written as JSON string to console.
+Also complex values with structure (encoded by [FlatBuffers](https://flatbuffers.dev/)) are written as JSON string to console.

 ## Description